-As prerequisites for acceptance to the Doctor of Philosophy program, applicants should have completed the equivalent of a recognized master's degree in an appropriate field of study and have several years of meaningful professional experience.
-Applicants admitted missing some elements of preparation must complete the missing elements as part of the initial program of studies at the doctoral level.
-These elements of preparation are discussed in the Master of Science program overview
+As prerequisites for acceptance to the Doctoral Studies in Nursing program, applicants should have completed the equivalent of a recognized master's degree nursing and have several years of meaningful professional experience.

 Applicants are expected to be proficient in collegiate English language skills and are expected to have access to a computer, email and the Internet, and outside library resources for the full extent of their program.